Alejogb1/job-board/blog-data/how-can-i-append-error-message-to-target-notempty.md

 id: "how-can-i-append-error-message-to-target-notempty"
 ---

-alright, so you're looking to append an error message specifically to elements with the class `.not.empty`. been there, done that, got the t-shirt – and a few debugging scars to show for it. i remember back in '08, i was building this real-time form validation system using mostly vanilla javascript (pre-jquery days, can you imagine?), and i had this exact situation. i needed to visually flag input fields that were not filled out.
+, so you're looking to append an error message specifically to elements with the class `.not.empty`. been there, done that, got the t-shirt – and a few debugging scars to show for it. i remember back in '08, i was building this real-time form validation system using mostly vanilla javascript (pre-jquery days, can you imagine?), and i had this exact situation. i needed to visually flag input fields that were not filled out.

 it turns out, targeting elements with a specific class and then appending something dynamically isn't all that tricky once you understand the basics of dom manipulation. let me break it down for you, focusing on how i'd tackle it today with javascript, and throw in some examples to get us on the same page.